 As Prosecco became an enormously popular sparkling wine in the 1980s and 1990s, officials in Italy wanted to separate the traditional zones in Veneto from other areas where Prosecco was being produced (the neighboring region of Friuli, for example).
 Thus the DOCG stamp of approval was granted to Prosecco from Conegliano-Valdobbiadene in the northern Venetian province of Treviso.
 This is “the heart and soul of Prosecco,” and most of the finest wines come from this hilly area.

 A second DOCG was granted to the Prosecco of the Asolo area, also in Veneto but farther south and west.
 Known as Asolo Prosecco DOCG (or Colli Asolani Prosecco DOCG), this is an area near the Venetian Alps.
 Plantings here reach as high as 1500 feet above sea level.

 The thinking was that by creating separate DOCG zones, consumers would know that the finest examples of Prosecco are DOCG and not DOC.
 This is generally true; however, having two DOCG areas has certainly created some confusion [source].

 And no matter, there are some absolutely splendid D.O.C. wines.
 Don’t hesitate to try them.

 The Guinigi Prosecco Rosé was a treat drink, and we look forward to having more.
 We may even try a bottle of Guigini’s regular (white) Prosecco, although our palate tends to prefer Prosecco Rosé.

-The 2020 vintage ($17)has a clean, refreshing profile: bright and delicate, a soft hue of and fine, lasting bubbles.
-The nose has notes of apple, white peach, citrus and wild strawberries balanced against floral notes of peach blossoms.
+The 2020 vintage ($17)has a clean, refreshing profile: bright and delicate, with a soft hue and fine, lasting bubbles.
+The nose has notes of apple, white peach, citrus, and wild strawberries balanced against floral notes of peach blossoms.

 The mouthfeel is refreshing. with a high level of acidity cleansing the palate between each new sip.